Amy Silverman is a mother, wife, writer, teacher and editor. Sometimes these things overlap.

 That’s her day job.
 Her other professional passions include memoir writing and teaching.
 As a regular commentator for KJZZ, the local National Public Radio affiliate, Amy shares stories of her life, particularly regarding her family.

 She co-wrote and co-produced a play, “Pearls: Motherhood Unstrung,” which included work by many of the students of the workshop “Mothers Who Write,” which Amy has co-taught with Deborah Sussman Susser since 2002; the class is offered through the Scottsdale Museum of Contemporary Art.
-She is currently teaching magazine writing at Arizona State University’s Walter Cronkite School of Journalism.
+She has recently taught magazine writing at Arizona State University’s Walter Cronkite School of Journalism and is currently teaching workshops at Changing Hands Bookstore in Tempe and Phoenix.
+She’s also c0-curating Bar Flies, a new live reading series at Valley Bar in Phoenix.

 Amy’s work has also appeared on the radio show This American Life, and in publications including Brain, Child, the Washington Post, the New York Times, Travel + Leisure, salon.com, George, Playboy and Fit Pregnancy.